-Just because a wheelbarrow label says it can hold 500 pounds, though, does not mean you have to fill it to the brim with rock or bricks.
-How much weight you put in your wheelbarrow will depend on your own strength.
+Just because a wheelbarrow label says it can hold 500 pounds (227 kg.) though, does not mean you have to fill it to the brim with rock or bricks.
+How much weight you put on your wheelbarrow will depend on your own strength.
 While wheelbarrows are designed to make it easier to move and dump heavy items, a wheelbarrow full of rock or other heavy materials may be too heavy for many people to handle.

 How to Choose a Wheelbarrow